d3vobed/EverythingCyb3R/Purple Team/Security Metrics & Testing Specialist/SMT.md

        - Internships and Entry-Level Positions: Seek opportunities for hands-on experience in security testing.
        - Capture The Flag (CTF) Challenges: Participate in CTF challenges to enhance practical skills.

-    13. Specialize Further (Optional):
-       - Depending on your interests, you can specialize in areas such as incident response, threat hunting, or security analytics.

-    14. Pursue Advanced Degrees (Optional):
-       - Consider pursuing advanced degrees in cybersecurity or related fields for deeper knowledge.